explaingit

 Prompt 1

-How do I use Algo to set up my own VPN server on DigitalOcean?
-Walk me through the steps.
+I want to use algo to set up my own VPN server on DigitalOcean.
+Walk me through the steps from creating the cloud account to connecting my iPhone.

 Prompt 2